Frequently asked questions on scheduled surgeries

-Elective, or scheduled procedures, are not the equivalent of “optional” procedures that can be delayed indefinitely – a better word for elective procedures is scheduled procedures.
+It is important to remember that elective, or scheduled, procedures are not the equivalent of “optional” procedures that can be delayed indefinitely – a better word for elective procedures is scheduled procedures.
 Sometimes, deferring important medical procedures can result in patients unnecessarily suffering at home, and later seeking care only when their conditions have become more serious.

 How will my experience be different now compared to before COVID-19?